Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Provisions in the right order, Easy to delete/create for costs saving, Diagrams
 Stack with template for resources (json/yaml), Name, Parameters (!Ref Color)
 Apply updates with changet preview, Events (create_in_progress, create_complete)
+CDK - Cloud Development Kit, Infrastructure in programming language
+If/Loop/Functions, Compiled by CDK CLI to json/yaml